 - Valley of the Kings

 Some of our cruises also include a day trip to Abu Simbel to see the rock-cut temples of Ramses II.
-As you can tell, Nile River cruises represent excellent value for money.
+As you can tell, all-inclusive Nile River cruises represent excellent value for money.
 For this reason, most of our Egypt tour packages include a Nile cruise.